-The scope of work performed is described in as follows:
+The scope of work performed was as follows:

-Task 1 - Seismic Source Characterization and Fault Reconnaissance of the Dripping Springs fault, a normal fault which intersects the project area, was also performed to assess the likelihood of the fault being active in Quaternary period.
-We also evaluated other local faults around the Project area to determine whether the seismic source model needed to be updated.
+Task 1 - Seismic Source Characterization and Fault Reconnaissance the Dripping Springs fault, a normal fault that is mapped as intersecting the project area, was also performed to assess the likelihood of the fault being active in the Quaternary period.
+Other local faults around the Project area were also evaluated to determine whether the seismic source model needed to be updated.
 Fault parameters that were characterized included geometry and rupture dimensions, maximum earthquake, nature and amount of slip for the maximum earthquake, and rate and nature of earthquake recurrence.
 The hazard from crustal background seismicity was included in the analysis using regional seismic source zones and gridded seismicity.

 All local and regional active faults surrounding the project area that may be significant in terms of ground shaking hazard were included in the site-specific probabilistic seismic hazard analysis (PSHA).
 A seismic source model for southeastern Arizona was utilized.
-A field reconnaissance
+A field reconnaissance of